 Does blood pressure have a daily pattern?
-I've noticed that my blood pressure is always lower in the morning than at night.
+I've noticed that my blood pressure is always lower in the morning than in the afternoon.

 - Poorly controlled high blood pressure

 - Kidney disease

 - A nervous system disorder

 Poor diet, lack of exercise and certain lifestyle factors can affect blood pressure pattern, including:

 - Night-shift work